crespoantonio/llm-evals-typescript-poc/FRAMEWORK_EXPLAINED.md

 1. **Gives the AI questions** (like math problems or requests to write code)
 2. **Gets the AI's answers**
 3. **Grades those answers** (either automatically or using another AI)
+4. **Tracks token usage and costs** in real-time for budget management
-4. **Gives you a report** showing how well the AI performed
+5. **Gives you a comprehensive report** showing performance, costs, and efficiency metrics

-Think of it like a **testing system for AI models** - similar to how students take exams to test their knowledge.
+Think of it like a **complete testing and cost management system for AI models** - similar to how students take exams, but with detailed analytics on performance, spending, and efficiency.

 ---